SumoLogic/sumologic-docker-logging-driver/README.md

 To run a specific container with the logging driver:
 * Use the `--log-driver` flag to specify the plugin.
-* Use the `--log-opts` flag to specify the URL for the HTTP source you created in Step 1.
+* Use the `--log-opt` flag to specify the URL for the HTTP source you created in Step 1.

 For example: